AymarN/Interactive_Programming_in_Python/Week 2/README.md

 1. Add code to the program template that creates a frame with an input field whose handler has the name input_guess.
 You will use this input field to enter guesses.

-2. Add code to the event handler input_guess(guess)input_guess(guess) that takes the input string guessguess, converts it to an integer, and prints out a message of the form "Guess was 37" (or whatever the guess actually was).
+2. Add code to the event handler input_guess(guess) that takes the input string guess, converts it to an integer, and prints out a message of the form "Guess was 37" (or whatever the guess actually was).
 Hint: We have shown you how to convert strings to numbers in the lectures.

 3. Add code to the function new_game that initializes a global variable secret_number to be a random number in the range [0, 100).
 (Note that this range should not include 100 as a possible secret number.)
 Remember to include a global statement.
 Hint: Look at the functions in the random module to figure out how to easily select such a random number.
 Observe that the call to new_game() at the bottom of the template ensures that secret_number is always initialized when the program starts running.